 Consider setting aside your Wednesdays for the WALS.

-We hold approximately 35 lecture per year, which includes these named lectures:
+We hold approximately 35 lectures per year, which includes these named lectures:

 - NIH Director’s Lecture